SergioOyaga/kml2gpx/README.md

 ## Introduction

-This project was born as a request from my father (67 years old, at the time of writing).
-My father has been riding a motorcycle since he was a child, but over the years he has turned more to planning routes and long distances.

-He was using a flimsy government-developed tool for agriculture (I won't go into more detail on this tool, but it was outdated, with poor image quality and with a minimum number of coordinates, it failed).
-In addition, this tool didn't allow to export the files to any format, so he was writing down notes by hand to a book.
-And finally from there to his Garmin device also one by one...
-So I decided to show him how Google Earth could improve and streamline the way he was doing the routes.

-Everything went as planned, my father was impressed by how easy we could create the routes, how precise and well we could see the terrain that he was going to pass through with his enduro bike.
+This project originated from a request by my father (who was 67 years old at the time of writing).
+He had been riding motorcycles since he was a child and had increasingly focused on planning routes and long distances.
+He had been using a government-developed tool for agriculture that was outdated, had poor image quality, and lacked enough coordinates to be useful.
+Additionally, this tool didn't allow file exports to any format, so he was taking notes by hand in a book and transferring them manually to his Garmin device one by one.
+I showed him how Google Earth could streamline the way he planned his routes, and everything went smoothly.
+He was impressed by how easy it was to create accurate routes and visualize the terrain he was going to pass through on his enduro bike.

-The problem appeared when we wanted to pass the route to the Garmin GPS.
-To convert the google KML format to GPX, we found web pages that allowed to do it online.
-I don't know why, but this was beyond the technological capabilities of my father, who with changing web pages, ads (click here, download this, wait 2 minutes...) and gerographic names, couldn't manage alone.

-Personally, the straw that broke the camel's back was that all my father's effort in selecting icons, was wasted when these online converters didn't take images into account.
+The problem arose when we tried to pass the route to the Garmin GPS.
+We found web pages that allowed us to convert the Google KML format to GPX, but my father couldn't manage the process on his own, as he struggled with changing web pages, ads, and hieroglyph names.
+Personally, the final straw for me was when all of his effort in selecting icons was wasted because the online converters didn't take images into account.
 So I decided to create this program for him.

 ## The Icons
 Most of the developing time has been spent in gathering and relating the most frequently used icons from Google Earth